Education no longer the only key to success, but it"s still a gateway

 Education spreads across various fields.
 The unemployment situation is so high because almost everyone wants be involved in white-collar jobs.

-READ ALSO: Opinion: Gov't is upgrading Colleges of Education to Uni; here's the effect on training allowances
+READ ALSO: Gov't is upgrading Colleges of Education to Uni; here's the effect on training allowances

 To tie education into making Ghana better, then we will need to build up our knowledge in agriculture to be able to grow the agrarian sector, we need to be more tech-savvy, we need to get educated on how to expand all other sectors.